dridi/vcdk/README.rst

 older versions than the latest needs to be added one way or another, probably via new plugins.*

-It also complains again, but this time the usage information show  a bit more capabilities (spoiler alert, not everything is implemented) so let's create a project with two VMODs and two VUTs, with RPM packaging::
+It complains again, but this time the usage information show  a bit more capabilities (spoiler alert, not everything is implemented) so let's create a project with two VMODs and two VUTs, with RPM packaging::